hestiaAI/data-catalog/argonodes/Template/README.md

 > It is important to have somewhere available a written statement from the user who agrees to make their data available.
 >
 > In the case of large datasets, it may be interesting to upload only subsets, so as not to overload the git.
+>
+> Note: this folder is gitignored by default, you have to explicit what files should be pushed.

 ## Scripts

 > The `scripts` sub-folder contains the various scripts, notebooks, etc., used to create the templates.
 >
-> Please edit the requirements.txt file as necessary to reuse your scripts.
+> Please edit the `requirements.txt` file as necessary to reuse your scripts.
+>
+> Please edit the `.gitignore` file as necessary.

 * `blabla.py`: Bla bla.